Spring Lake residents debate ‘disincorporation’

 The “disincorporation” would mean that the village would merge with Spring Lake Township.
 The local government would be eliminated and would no longer provide services, but would also no longer collect taxes.

-The Village Manager, Christine Burns, tells FOX 17 that the newly elected president, Joyce Hatton, is behind the effort, after she campaigned on the promise of no more taxes.
+The Village Manager, Christine Burns, tells FOX 17 that the movement towards “disincorporation” has picked up momentum since Joyce Hatton was elected as president four months ago after she campaigned on the promise of no more taxes.
 Burns tells us that community members don’t like the idea, saying the majority of people at Monday’s meeting said they would prefer to pay more and have the benefits of certain services.

 “We currently plow streets.
 We plow sidewalks.
 We suck leaves.
 We pick up brush.
 Our residents have come to expect a very high level of service,” said Burns.
 “The township does not provide that same level of service and they’ve said on the record that they will not provide that level of service.
 Taxes equal services.
 No taxes equals no services.”